-Achieving that future isn’t without its challenges though.
-The distribution and storage of data between organizations and beyond national boundaries has become an obstacle to its protection and utilization, and is prompting organisations to review their usage of private and public clouds, to unlock the value of their data, to meet strict, complex and changing data sovereignty regulations, and to identify new ways to combat new threats to data privacy and security.
+Sovereignty is now high on the list of priorities when we’re speaking to customers.
+Organisations are reviewing their private and public cloud environments to unlock the value of their data, meet strict, complex, and changing data sovereignty regulations, and identify ways to combat new threats to data privacy and security.

 The pace at which sovereignty has reached this priority level has meant that we, as technology providers, are now working hard to develop solutions that will meet customer sovereignty needs as well as the interoperability requirements of Gaia-X. This topic was the central point of a panel discussion we had with Francesco Bonfiglio, CEO Gaia-X, Sylvain Rouri, Chief Sales Officer, OVHcloud, and Pauline Flament, Chief Technology Officer at Michelin (you can see the write-up of this here).

 Becoming a member of Structura-X means that we can better support partners that are members of the VMware Cloud Provider Program and Structura-X with the technology they need to align to sovereignty standards – quicker and more simply.
 Our single multi-cloud platform is the only one that delivers full cloud independence, meaning that European Cloud Service Providers can give their customers choice over which cloud or clouds they would like to use to protect and share their data in line with Gaia-X principles.